 Country Population: 23,929,708

 Turkmenistan: The intricate design of the carpets is fascinating.
 Turkmenistan was reborn out of the death of the U.S.S.R.
-It’s population is mostly Muslim although one can argue that they are also Niyazovists given their weird cult-like endearing feelings towards the former president/dictator.
+It’s population is mostly Muslim although one can argue that many are also Niyazovists given the cult-like endearing feelings engendered by the former president/dictator.
 We won’t bother with the details here.
 Go read up on him somewhere else.
 He was nutty and cruel.
+His legacy’s tragedy is a reminder that horrors can be caused by ruthless autocracy perpetuated through a cult of personality … like that of the Kims in North Korea.
 Turkmenistan is located north of Iran and is surrounded by a bunch of other Stans to the east.

 Country Population: 5,125,693

-Ceuta: This flag of the autonomous Spanish city is actually fantastically interesting to us.
-We love the black and white gyronny (a shield design) behind the coat of arms.
-We considered putting this flag into the list but it really stretched the general criteria of showcasing flags of countries and territories.
+Ceuta: This flag of the autonomous Spanish city is actually fantastically interesting to me.
+[Correction: the flag is Portuguese.
+The Spanish retained it after the city chose to remain on Spain’s side after a war in 1640].
+I love the black and white gyronny (a shield design) behind the coat of arms.
+I considered putting this flag into the list but it really stretched the general criteria of showcasing flags of countries and territories.
 Vatican City is an autonomous city but a separate state as well, so it’s different.
-Ceuta is located on the tip of Africa at the gateway to the Mediterranean Sea.
-We don’t understand why the Spanish bitch about Gibraltar when they claim this piece of Morocco across the Strait.
-And, of course, Morocco disputes this Spanish Acquisition (what? we thought that little play on words was funny).
+Ceuta is located on the tip of Morocco at the gateway to the Mediterranean Sea.

 City Population: 75,241

-And, since we’re Americans, we’ll go ahead and highlight the most interesting State flag.
-Maryland’s flag is by far the coolest.
-It’s unique design is based on the coats of arms of a prominent family that founded Maryland.
+Since I’m American, I’ll go ahead and highlight the most interesting State flag.
+Maryland’s flag is by far the most unique in my opinion.
+It’s design is based on the coats of arms of a prominent family that founded Maryland.

 State Population: 5,884,563